lightzhuk/teachings/README.md

 # teachings

-Thanks Senya for the tip
+Thanks Senya for the tip.

+Here you can track your learning progress.